Espablo/BOM-Excel/README.md

 Creates a bill of material and cut lists from the browser components tree in Autodesk Fusion360.

 ## General Usage Instructions
-After [installation](#installation), go to the toolbar "Create" submenu and choose "Create BOM".
+After [installation](#installation), go to the toolbar "Create" submenu and choose "Create BOM->Excel".
 A dialog appears which shows provided options to control the Excel output.
 Click OK and a save file dialog comes up.
 Name your file and click OK.
 After creating the file a message box popups with the information that the file has successfully created.
 Open a suitable app which can handle Excel formatted files.
 Import the Excel file and voila the BOM of your design is showing.

 ### Supportet options